Cinema and Television Directing (MFA)

-In the first year, you’ll make several films, exercising creative control and learning to collaborate.
+In the first year, you’ll make several short films, exercising creative control and learning to collaborate.
 You will study cinematic visual storytelling.
 In addition, you’ll deepen your understanding of film and television history and the contemporary film and television industry through graduate seminars and screenings.
 At the end of both semesters, graduate faculty members will constructively critique your work.

-In your last year, you will collaborate together on the creation of an original series.
+In your last year, you will collaborate on the creation of an original series.
 You will also develop and write a long form project, either a feature screenplay or show bible for a series.
 At the same time, you’ll work with two thesis advisors to develop and shoot your thesis film.
 In Thesis Workshop, you’ll explore your thesis material through individualized rehearsals, pre-visualization exercises, exploratory shoots, critique, and discussion.
 This time of exploration will help you further develop the script and pre-production for your thesis film, which you’ll direct and screen as part of your thesis requirement.

 Outside the Classroom

 You’ll have endless opportunities to engage with Columbia College Chicago’s passionate film community.
 Here are a few examples of exciting events that take place outside the classroom: